Core Stability vs Pilates

 The whole ‘core stability’ phenomenon started back in the 1920s with a chap named Joseph Pilates, who’s exercise regimes have become quite trendy in the last ten years.

 Pilates talked about developing a ‘girdle of strength’ by learning to recruit the deep-trunk muscles.
-Even without complete knowledge of anatomy and the benefits of the latest muscle activity research, he was aware of the importance of these deep muscles and their supportive effects.
+Even without complete knowledge of anatomy and the benefits of the latest muscle activity research, he was aware of these deep muscles’ importance and their supportive effects.

 Is Pilates for Everyone?

 Sadly, No!
 Exercise programs that aim to develop your deep core strength can often do just the opposite.
 The most common reason for injury and back pain is the incorrect timing of core muscle recruitment.